AyushJain001/Cement-strength-prediction/README.md

 # Cement-strength-prediction

-**Problem Statement**-
+**Problem Statement**

-To build a regression model to predict the concrete compressive strength based on the different features in the training data.
+-To build a regression model to predict the concrete compressive strength based on the different features in the training data.

 *Result*-